Lü Jun

 Lü Jun (吕军; born 1967) is a Chinese executive and politician, currently serving as chairman and party branch secretary of the COFCO Corporation.

 He was a representative of the 19th National Congress of the Chinese Communist Party and is a representative of the 20th National Congress of the Chinese Communist Party.

-He was an alternate member of the 19th Central Committee of the Chinese Communist Party and is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He was an alternate of the 19th Central Committee of the Chinese Communist Party and is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Lü was born in Shulu County (now Xinji), Hebei, in 1967, and graduated from China Agricultural University.

 Beginning in 1993, he served in several posts in the COFCO Corporation, including deputy general manager, general manager, and vice president.
-In May 2016, he moved up the ranks to become chairman and party branch secretary fellowing the retirement of Zhao Shuanglian.
+In May 2016, he moved up the ranks to become chairman and party branch secretary following the retirement of Zhao Shuanglian.